-• A global database of information on substances that are commonly involved in cases of poisoning; and of information on toxic substances.
+The global database is an internationally-compiled bank of information on toxic substances.
 The information is packaged in the form of poisons information monographs (PIMs), which give detailed information on the physicochemical and toxicological properties of substances including chemicals, pharmaceuticals, and plant and animal poisons, as well as information on how to diagnose, manage, and prevent poisoning by these substances.
 PIMs are available in English, French, and Spanish in hard copy or on compact disc read only memory (CD/ROM).